anishhoney/ATLYS/README.md

-dly_dmp_script.py: Fetches and stores weather data for the previous day for specified cities. ddls.sql: Creates a database schema for storing weather data and optimizes the database for querying. opt_scripts.sql: Provides efficient SQL queries to retrieve daily minimum temperature, maximum temperature, sunset, sunrise, and hourly temperature by city.
+dly_dmp_script.py: Fetches and stores weather data for the previous day for specified cities. ddls.sql: Creates a database schema for storing weather data and optimizes the database for querying. opt_scripts.sql: Provides efficient SQL queries to retrieve daily minimum temperature, maximum temperature, sunset, sunrise, and hourly temperature by city. dag.py : to automate the whole process.
+(
+Initialize the database
+airflow db init
+Start the web server and scheduler: airflow webserver --port 8080 airflow scheduler
+)